cloudblue/django-cqrs/docs/lifecycle.rst

 Fail
 ----
-Message is failed when consume raises any exception or returns negative boolean value (False, None).
+Message is failed when consume raises any exception or returns negative boolean value (*False*, *None*).

 .. code-block:: python